After spreading false claims, Michigan Republican wants to register, fine fact-checkers: ‘You better be right’

 Maddock and his wife have had a contentious relationship with fact-checkers and other journalists who have questioned their public claims.

-The Maddocks have been at the forefront of conservative efforts in Michigan to combat coronavirus restrictions and they backed attempts to undermine the 2020 election results.
+The Maddocks have been at the forefront of conservative efforts in Michigan to combat coronavirus restrictions, and they backed attempts to undermine the 2020 election results.

 The state lawmaker joined an effort to impeach Michigan Gov. Gretchen Whitmer (D) over her coronavirus restrictions as cases spiked last fall.
-In December, Maddock was one of two Michigan legislators who joined a federal lawsuit challenging President Biden’s election victory, though he later sought to have his name removed after the suit was filed, the Detroit News reported.
+In December, Maddock was one of two Michigan legislators who joined a federal lawsuit challenging Joe Biden’s presidential election victory, though he later sought to have his name removed after the suit was filed, the Detroit News reported.

-He and his wife traveled to Washington, D.C., on Jan.
-5 and 6 to attend “Stop the Steal” rallies, the Detriot Free Press reported, and Maddock spoke to a crowd gathered near the Capitol before the deadly insurrection.
+He and his wife traveled to Washington on Jan.
+5 and 6 to attend “Stop the Steal” rallies, the Detroit Free Press reported, and Maddock spoke to a crowd gathered near the Capitol before the deadly insurrection.
 (The Maddocks later condemned the violence that happened later that day.)

 Not long after, the couple joined a Facebook group where members were discussing the possibility of a civil war following the insurrection, the Free Press reported.
 Michigan Democrats tried to censure Maddock, charging that he “perpetuated conspiracy theories and election fraud lies” in the weeks leading up to the riot at the Capitol.